stievie/ABx/abdata/README.md

 ## Characteristics

 * Resistent to connection failures.
-It's even possible to restart the data server.
+It's even possible to restart the data server while a client is connected to the server.
 * Short Read, Update, Delete operations ~30µs.
 Create takes longer.
+This maakes it possible that many clients read and write data very frequently (e.g. inside a game loop) and still share the same data.
+* Flushed data to the database server in a background thread (except for Create).
 * Does not take care about database cobstraints.
 * Does not use database generated values, like INSERT ID's.
 It uses application managed UUID's.
 * Simple API, it has just 4 methods `Create()`, `Read()`, `Update()` and `Delete()`.